Vinlend/TravelManager/README.md

 4: The one way prices for an airline are not required to all be the same.
 You are able, however, to change the Section Price on all Travel Types for a specified Travel Company.

+5: We included two JUnit tests, one for the Section's and one for the Spot's.
+They are not fully comprehensive bu they do test some things.
+We wanted to add more tests but did not have enough time.

+6: We implemented 7 custom exceptions for the program.
+These can be found under ACTBS.SystemExceptions.
+Again, wanted to create more but ran out of time.